demidovd98/image_captioning_with_SSL/README.md

-# Image captioning with self-supervised learning for visual feature extraction
+# Image Captioning With Self-Supervised Learning Visual Feature Extraction
 A problem of generating a textual description for a given image using self-supervised learned (SSL) approaches as a pre-text task is considered in this work.

 1. The code for the project and clear instructions on running the code,